Integrated Public Health Practicum – GPH 747

 - One 15-20 page capstone paper with a 45-minute oral presentation.

 Both requirements include paper submissions and discussion board assignments on Blackboard.
 Therefore, students should be prepared to take time off from work when/if necessary.

 Planning Your Practicum

 The following steps may be helpful in your planning process.
-If you require assistance during your planning process, contact your Practicum Coordinator: Titi Balogun
+If you require assistance throughout this process, please contact your Practicum Coordinator.

-As you approach the end of your MPH coursework, start thinking about where or which type of Practical Experience to complete.
+Before you get to the end of your MPH coursework, start thinking about where or what type of practical experience to complete.
 The following questions may be helpful in identifying a practicum project:

-- What strengths and expertise would I bring to the organization?
+2. What strengths or expertise would I bring to the organization?

-- Which type of setting would I like to explore? (e.g., a state health department or a small community -based organization, working domestically or abroad).
+3. What type of setting would I like to explore? (e.g. state department, small community -based organization, domestic, international)

-- How much flexibility would I need to complete a project? (i.e. consider whether your schedule and availability would be compatible with those of the organization)
+4. How much flexibility would I need to complete a project? (consider whether your schedule and availability are compatible with those of the organization)